larissaperinoto/schedules-api/README.md

         CREATE DATABASE schedules;

-Then copy the contents of the **database.sql** file located at the root of the project and run the query to create the tables.
+Then copy the contents of the **database.sql** file located at the root of the project and run the query to create the tables

 #### Environment